 Policy Review and Analysis Noise and/or vibration studies may also be A summary of the conclusion and required where development is proposed within recommendations of the Noise Impact Study the influence area of a stationary noise source completed by J.E.
-Coulter and Associates Limited such as an industrial use, aggregate operation, is provided in a subsequent section of this report. electrical generating stations, hydro transformers, water pumping stations, shooting The study determined that there would be no ranges, major truck stops, sea plane bases, bus adverse impacts on the surrounding sensitive land terminals, or other such use.
-The extent of the uses (residential). influence area will be determined on a case specific basis through the noise study.
+Coulter and Associates Limited such as an industrial use, aggregate operation, is provided in a subsequent section of this report.

+electrical generating stations, hydro transformers, water pumping stations, shooting ranges, major truck stops, sea plane bases, bus terminals, or other such use.
+The extent of the influence area will be determined on a case specific basis through the noise study.
 It is the intent of Council that these policies will apply reciprocally so that the establishment or expansion of a use which generates significant noise will also require appropriate noise studies.